honestbee/drone-helm/README.md

   drone-helm
 ```

+## Advanced customisations and debugging

-This plugin installs [Tiller](https://github.com/kubernetes/helm/blob/master/docs/architecture.md) in the cluster, if you want to specify the namespace where `tiller` ins installed, use the `tiller_ns` attribute.
+This plugin installs [Tiller](https://github.com/kubernetes/helm/blob/master/docs/architecture.md) in the cluster, if you want to specify the namespace where `tiller` is installed, use the `tiller_ns` attribute.

 The following example will install `tiller` in the `operations` namespace:
 ```YAML